KG-khangelani/babelapha/docker/airflow-gitsync/README.md

 ```

 If your deployment uses different labels for the scheduler pod (e.g., `app.kubernetes.io/component=scheduler`), set `AIRFLOW_POD_LABEL` accordingly.
 The sync script will try common selectors automatically if not set.

+If the scheduler is Pending/Terminating and no Running pod is available, the sync script will fall back to creating a temporary pod that mounts the DAGs PVC and copies files there directly.
+You can override the detected PVC name with `AIRFLOW_DAGS_PVC`.